iRemotech

 This is why an iPhone farm belongs in the same strategic discussion as real devices vs emulators .
 There is no meaningful iOS emulator setup that fully replaces real iPhones for serious production work.

-Before buying anything, make the architecture decision.
+Before buying anything, make the architecture choice.

 Option 1: Local DIY iPhone farm